Starting contributing code to Weblate#

 To run a test (see Testim vendor for more details):

-If you have Docker and docker-compose installed, you can spin up the development environment by simply running:
+If you have Docker and docker-compose-plugin installed, you can spin up the development environment by simply running:

 It will create a development Docker image and start it.
 Weblate is running on